A Book on Ethics and the Philosophy of Values

 2/ The Reduction of Love to Desire

-.
-Nevertheless, he introduces a subtle distinction between the two concepts: That which men desire they are said to love, and to hate those things for which they have aversion.
-So that desire and love are the same thing; save that by desire, we signify the absence of the object; by love, most commonly the presence of the same
+Hobbes explicitly equates love with desire: Pleasure, love, and appetite, which is also called desire, are divers names for divers considerations of the same thing.
+He does, however, introduce a subtle distinction between the two concepts: That which men desire they are said to love, and to hate those things for which they have aversion.
+So that desire and love are the same thing; save that by desire, we signify the absence of the object; by love, most commonly the presence of the same 2.

-5. Yet he explicitly associates desire with appetite rather than with love.
-He defines love, for its part, as follows: Love is nothing but joy accompanied with the idea of an external cause
+Spinoza, for his part, regards desire as the actual essence of man 5.
+Yet he explicitly associates desire with appetite rather than with love, defining love as follows: Love is nothing but joy accompanied with the idea of an external cause 6.

 1. Book II, I, B